Roman Republic

 2. the museum identifies them as ‘deer’; and

-However, given the apparent similarity between the grasped animals this image and those in the relief on the right (discussed below), I suggest that it is at least possible that they are lions.
+However, given the apparent similarity between the grasped animals in this image and those in the relief on the right (discussed below), I suggest that it is at least possible that they are lions.

 Turning now to the pierced plaque illustrated above on the right: as Douglas Frayne (referenced below, 2008, at p.
 112) observed, this is one of: